karlreginaldo/karlreginaldo/README.md

 - 💬 Ask me about anything, but I may be slow to respond.
 - 📫 How to reach me: karljan.reginaldo@gmail.com
 - 😄 Pronouns: he/his/him
-- ⚡ Fun fact: Ehh
+- ⚡ Fun fact: I'm still learning design principle I still don't know if its worth it

 </br>